 The Fifth Money Laundering Directive, which came into effect during January 2020, brought letting agents more in line with estate agents.
 It’s an offence to trade as an estate agent unless registered with HMRC for AML supervision and now regulations require letting of any properties with an individual rental yield of 10,000 euros (or equivalent) a month to register with HMRC and follow the anti-money laundering regulations.

-We’ve partnered with Financial Crime Services to offer anti-money laundering (AML) health checks to NAEA Propertymark members so that you can be confident that your business is meeting all its (AML) obligations?
+We’ve partnered with Financial Crime Services to offer discounted AML audits to NAEA Propertymark members so that you can be confident your business is meeting all its AML obligations.

 Financial crime review

 The UK Government’s call for evidence is to help review the UK’s AML/CTF regulatory and supervisory regimes.
 The review will measure the effectiveness of MLRs, the regulated sector as a relevant entity, and measure whether the application of certain elements of MLRs to ensure they are operating effectively.

 Topics to be discussed via the consultation include examining the extent of the regulated sector and whether to include antiquities, reviewing the enforcement of current MLRs, improving suspicious activity reports (SARs), and potentially improving the effectiveness and consistency of Professional Body Supervisor (PBS) supervision.

 The consultation in relation to potential amendments to MLRs is being held to examine views specifically in relation to payment service providers, exploring whether art market participants (AMPs) should be removed from the scope as well as the merits of including the formation of limited partnerships under services listed for Trust or Company Service Providers (TCSPs), plus, clarifying the formation of limited partnerships as a business relationship.